george-avsa/fm-dictionary/README.md

 To develop this application, I used state manager Redux.
 I have divided the store into some entities:
   * dictionary - different meanings of words for each part of speech, transcription and audio;
-  * settings - the theme of the application and various error statuses, for example, if the translation is not found.
+  * settings - the theme of the application, selected font and various error statuses, for example, if the translation is not found.
 For each entity were created its own getters, actions and reducers.